hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Deployment.md

 ``$ python ny_pipeline.py``
 ``$ python chicago_pipeline.py``

-Then start stream ingest manager py running going to *code/streamingest/* and running:

-``$ python3 stream_manager.py``

-The tenant topics are hardcoded as default arguments.
-The manager keeps listening to new messages to tenant pipeline topics, and based on input starts the pipelines.
-If no new messages for 60 seconds, manager sends stop message to pipeline.

-Then start monitor by running:

-``$ python3 stream_monitor.py``

-Monitor gets pipeline execution report from pipelines.

-Finally, we can start producing input data streams.

 Start producing data for both tenant by going to */tenant/* and running:

 ``$ python3 chicago/kafka_produrer.py``

-and

-``$ python3 ny/kafka_produrer.py``

 **Batch analytics**